juliafmarques23/geo5017-group-05/README.md

 ### Description
 This project aims to classify a dataset of 500 pre-segmented urban point clouds into five classes: building, car, fence, pole, and tree.
 To achieve this, we developed a feature-based classification code using two supervised learning classifiers: Support Vector Machine (SVM) and Random Forest (RF).

-to briefly explain how to run the code and reproduce the results, e.g., dependence on external libraries/packages (in- cluding the commands for installing them), the path to data,

 The main function was specifically designed to answer the questions of this assignment, using the data provided for it; it is not necessary to provide any aditional arguments to reproduce the results shown in the report.

 #### Repository Structure